+Grade 7 PA System of f C = L = = 1 A /C Grane / PA System o rscnooi Accecement Chringi

-Grade 7 PA System of School Assessment (Spring) Grade 8 PA System of School Assessment (Spring) Keystone Exams (if taking Algebra I) (May) Grade 9 Keystone Exams (if taking Algebra I or Biology) (May) PSAT 8/9 Grade 10 ASVAB (September) P.S.A.T (mid-October) Keystone Exams (May) Grade 11 P.S.A.T. (mid- October) Keystone Exams (December-January and May)) S.A.T.
+Grade 8 PA System of School Assessment (Spring)

+Keystone Exams (if taking Algebra I) (May)

+Grade 9 Keystone Exams (if taking Algebra I or Biology) (May)

+PSAT 8/9

+Grade 10 ASVAB (September)

+P.S.A.T (mid-October) Keystone Exams (May)

+Grade 11 P.S.A.T. (mid- October)

+Keystone Exams (December-January and May)

+S.A.T.
 A.C.T.

 Grade 12 S.A.T. and A.C.T. as scheduled

-Keystone Exams will be administered for Grade 11 during a December-January testing window for those students not showing proficiency on the Algebra I, Biology, and/or Literature exam.
+\Keystone Exams may be administered for Grade 11 during a December-January testing window for those students not showing proficiency on the Algebra I, Biology, and/or Literature exam.
 Those students in Grade 11 still not proficient on any of the Keystone Exams will be able to re-take them in May along with students in Grades 8-10.
 Students taking one of more Keystone Exams in Grades 8-10 will do so based on the Math, Science, and English courses they have taken during that school year.